panda5176/Maltorean/README.md

 Maltorean is desinged to analyze MALDI-TOF result file from SNU Proteomics Core Facility.

-Counts for each peptide read are aligned with reference protein sequences,
+Peptide read counts are converted into bar graph, indexed and aligned with reference protein.
-and converted into amino acid indexed bar graph.

 Please read README.md or https://github.com/physcopatens12/maltorean.